jhwshin/arch-install-tmp/README.md

 Incrementally updated as I learn more ways to optimize and improve my system.

-I am still and always will be learning so please be careful not to blindly copy and paste commands.
+I am still and always will be learning so please be careful not to blindly copy, paste and run commands.

 Read [wiki]() for more info